xynehq/jaf/docs/a2a-protocol.md

 ### Storage Providers

-FAF supports multiple storage backends for A2A tasks:
+JAF supports multiple storage backends for A2A tasks:

 #### In-Memory Provider